-Why Business Tools Should be More Like Consumer Apps
+Why Business Technology Should be More Like Consumer Applications

-If a company wants to create products with maximum adoption rates, it's important to know what businesses need to learn from consumer apps.
+To create products with maximum adoption rates, it's important to know what businesses can learn from consumer applications.
+Read more at Fueled.

 Talk to Your Audience Like They’re People First, Users Second

 Regardless of what they are writing, from journalists to speechwriters, all writers need to first consider their audience.
 All applications are built the same way.
 Just because there is an enterprise business tool that has wild popularity in a particular enterprise market, that doesn’t mean it has to be written like a user’s manual.
 Just because a company has a uniquely qualified group of users doesn’t mean that they don’t also like to be spoken to like humans every now and then.
 Taking cues from business tools like Slack is a great way to see how to balance complicated functionality with an approachable sensibility.
 Slack is a company that has balanced the tech-heavy process of integrating a myriad of communications tools into a single unified platform while utilizing clever microcopy at every step.
 Doing this makes communication more accessible, which in turn leads to higher engagement and a happier user-base.